-- Parents/guardians must sign their child out and check for any messages. - Always ensure that a staff member is aware that you are taking your child home. - A child will not be released to anyone other than a parent/guardian or an authorized person listen on the registration form unless staff is notified in writing. - Photo identification will be required to verify the identity of the person picking up your child.
-Our staff will often substitute throughout all our locations in case of illness and vacation so please be prepared to show photo ID each time you pick up your child.
+- Parents/guardians must sign out their child and check for any messages. - Always ensure that a staff member is aware that you are taking your child home. - A child will not be released to anyone other than a parent/guardian or an authorized person listed on the registration form unless staff are notified in writing. - Government-issued, photo identification will be required to verify the identity of the person picking-up your child.
+Our staff will often substitute throughout all our locations in case of illness and vacation, so please be prepared to show photo ID each time you pick-up your child.